Repetitive Stress Injury (RSI) Treatment in Wantirna

 • Mobilisation: Restoring normal movement to stiff joints (wrist, elbow, shoulder, etc.)

-• Articulation: Gentle rhythmic movement to improve joint nutrition and mobility
+• Articulation: Rhythmic movement to improve joint nutrition and mobility

-• Muscle energy technique: Using gentle muscle contractions to release restrictions
+• Muscle energy technique: Using muscle contractions to release restrictions

 For Nerve Involvement:

-• Neural mobilisation: Gentle techniques to free compressed or adhered nerves (median nerve for carpal tunnel, etc.)
+• Neural mobilisation: Techniques to free compressed or adhered nerves (median nerve for carpal tunnel, etc.)

 Exercise & Rehabilitation: